I Read 50-Plus Books Every Year: Here’s How I Do It

 Stick to One Book at a Time

-Here’s where some may disagree with me.
+Here’s where some might disagree with me.
 Though other voracious readers may keep up their pace by switching from book to book, I’ve found that sticking with one title at a time helps me to retain my focus and get through books faster.

 If I’m in the middle of a book and happen to buy a new one that I’m really excited to read, I’ll still finish the book I’m reading first.
-When you have another book to look forward to as soon as you’re done with the one you’re currently enjoying, that’s extra incentive for you to finish that book—like the carrot dangling out in front of a horse, it’s something to propel you forward.
+When you have another book to look forward to as soon as you’re done with the one you’re currently enjoying, that’s extra incentive for you to finish that book—like the carrot dangling in front of a horse, it’s something to propel you forward.

 What’s more is that hopping from book to book could leave you at a loss when you finally return to the narrative you’ve neglected, making for an even slower (and frankly, less enjoyable) reading experience.